-By early 2018, the Amazon channel accounted for 4% of US retail sales (and 44% of US online sales), yet the impact of what happens to brands on Amazon is causing tidal waves throughout brand leadership teams around the globe.
-As the center of US e-commerce—at least for consumer markets, and likely soon for business markets—Amazon is a channel often misunderstood by brand and sales executives who are tasked with protecting and growing their brands.
+By early 2018, the Amazon channel accounted for 4% of US retail sales (and 44% of US online sales).
+But the impact of what happens to brands on Amazon is causing tidal waves throughout brand leadership teams around the globe.
+Amazon is the center of US e-commerce—at least for consumer markets, and likely soon for business markets.
+At the same time, this channel is often misunderstood by brand and sales executives who are tasked with protecting and growing their brands.
 In this post, I’ll explain why Amazon should be a crucial focus for brand executives today, for the sake of their brand’s health and success on Amazon and elsewhere.

 Your Brand Is Probably on Amazon, Whether You Like It or Not